lubenk/platform/README.md

 You can either download the compiled version from the release tab or compile it yourself.
 I used version 1.5.1 Golang to compile it.
 Please avoid 1.4.2 golang as there where some issues

+You can check http://www.gi-architects.co.uk/2016/04/enable-adfs-oauth2-for-mattermost-2-1/ for instructions on how to configure adfs and mattermost.